Official Government Website

 Nonpoint Source Subgrants in Idaho

-DEQ offers two grant opportunities to address nonpoint sources (NPS) of pollution: Federal § 319 funds target a variety of nonpoint source projects while state funds address agricultural best management practices and are offered to a more limited audience.
+DEQ offers two grant opportunities to address nonpoint sources (NPS) of pollution.
+The federal § 319 funds target a variety of nonpoint source projects while state funds address agricultural best management practices and are offered to a more limited audience.
 These grants are awarded annually on a competitive basis.

-Section § 319 of the Clean Water Act established a grant program under which states, territories, and tribes may receive funds to support a wide variety of nonpoint source pollution management activities.
+The Clean Water Act § 319 established a grant program under which states, territories, and tribes may receive funds to support a wide variety of NPS pollution management activities.
 DEQ is the state agency responsible for administering this grant program in Idaho.

 A successful § 319 grant request must focus on reducing pollutants and improving the water quality of lakes, streams, rivers, and aquifers.
 Funds may be used to address a variety of NPS management and prevention activities: